infn-datacloud/federation-registry-feeder/README.md

 Developers can launch the project locally or using containers.

-In both cases, developers need a `federation-registry` service and an `oidc-agent` service.
-Both can be started using docker.
+In both cases, developers need a `federation-registry` service.

 > Remember that the `federation-registry` needs a `neo4j` database instance.